rackerlabs/support-how-to/content/how-to/rackspace-intelligence/learning-the-rackspace-intelligence-vocabulary/index.md

 ---
 permalink: learning-the-rackspace-intelligence-vocabulary/
-audit_date:
+audit_date: '2021-03-01'
 title: Learning the Rackspace Intelligence vocabulary
 type: article
 created_date: '2015-07-28'
 created_by: Constanze Kratel
-last_modified_date: '2015-08-18'
+last_modified_date: '2021-03-01'
-last_modified_by: Kyle Laffoon
+last_modified_by: Rose Morales
 product: Rackspace Intelligence
 product_url: rackspace-intelligence
 ---

 To tell Rackspace Intelligence which aspects of your configuration to monitor for you, you define your objectives in the following terms:

 -   *Entities* to be monitored